-- 2. Each fellow must have ample opportunity and responsibility for the care of patients with acute surgical problems, and the operative experience consistent with developing competency in technical skills and procedures required to provide acute surgical care. - 3.
+- F. Clinical Components - 1.
+The program should supply the necessary volume and variety of trauma, critical care, and general surgery to assure adequate training of fellows.
+If there is insufficient volume or variety in the primary institutions, arrangements should be made for an affiliation with a participating institution to correct the inadequacy. - 2.
+Each fellow must have ample opportunity and responsibility for the care of patients with acute surgical problems, and the operative experience consistent with developing competency in technical skills and procedures required to provide acute surgical care. - 3.
 Elective general surgery is an essential component of the training of Acute Care Surgeons. - 4.
-Emergency surgical call and trauma call are mandatory components of the training curriculum. - 5.
-Elective operative experience in thoracic, vascular, and complex hepatobiliary and pancreatic procedures are encouraged as a means of developing competency in the management of acute surgical emergencies in these anatomic regions. - 6.
-Experience in the diagnosis, management and operative treatment of neurosurgical and orthopedic injuries are encouraged. - 7.
+Emergency surgical call and trauma call are mandatory components of the training curriculum.
+Fellows will take a minimum of 52 trauma and emergency surgery night calls during the 2-year fellowship. - 5.
+Operative experience in thoracic, vascular, and complex hepatobiliary and pancreatic procedures is expected as a means of developing competency in the management of acute surgical emergencies in these anatomic regions. - 6.
+Experience in the diagnosis, management and operative treatment of neurosurgical and orthopedic injuries is encouraged. - 7.
 Experience with the use of interventional radiology techniques is encouraged. - 8.
-Experience and competency with diagnostic upper and lower GI endoscopy and bronchoscopy are mandatory components of the curriculum. - 9.
+Experience and competency with diagnostic upper and lower GI endoscopy and bronchoscopy is expected. - 9.
 Further details of the clinical components are given in the Appendix.

 VI.
-Resident Duty Hours and the Working Environment
+Duty Hours and the Working Environment